The Imitation Game: Accolades

 The Imitation Game was nominated for, and received, numerous awards, with Cumberbatch's portrayal of Turing particularly praised.
 The film and its cast and crew were also honoured by Human Rights Campaign, the largest LGBT civil rights advocacy group and political lobbying organisation in the United States.
 "We are proud to honor the stars and filmmakers of The Imitation Game for bringing the captivating yet tragic story of Alan Turing to the big screen", HRC president Chad Griffin said in a statement.

 Social action

 In January 2015, Cumberbatch, comedian-actor Stephen Fry, producer Harvey Weinstein, and Turing's great-niece Rachel Barnes launched a campaign to pardon the 49,000 gay men convicted under the same law that led to Turing's chemical castration.
 An open letter published in The Guardian urged the British government and the Royal family, particularly Queen Elizabeth II and the Duke and Duchess of Cambridge, to aid the campaign.

-The Human Rights Campaign's Chad Griffin also offered his endorsement, saying: "Over 49,000 other gay men and women were persecuted in England under the same law.
+The Human Rights Campaign's Chad Griffin also offered his endorsement, saying that "Over 49,000 other gay men and women were persecuted in England under the same law.
 Turing was pardoned by Queen Elizabeth II in 2013.
 The others were not.
 Honor this movie.
 Honor this man.
 And honor the movement to bring justice to the other 49,000."
 Aiding the cause were campaigner Peter Tatchell, Attitude magazine, and other high-profile figures in the gay community.